The hard sales lessons we learned as we built one of India’s fastest-growing startups.

-When we started Verloop a year and a half ago, we had no sales or marketing experience.
-We still don’t to a large extent, we don’t have a full-time sales employee.
+When we started Verloop.io more than five years ago, we had no sales or marketing experience.
 We were just three engineers with a passion for coding and conversational automation, trying to make a difference.
 And some money.

 We stumbled multiple times and often tripped over our own shoes trying to get to the finish line.
-But the sales process persevered, and today with 500+ clients to our name we’re ready to talk about our lessons learned.
+But the sales process persevered, and today with thousands of more clients to our name we’re ready to talk about our lessons learned.

-We excelled at converting our leads once we got them, but through the ups and downs, we also identified several major holes in our sales funnel which were causing our leads to get lost or die.
+We excelled at converting our leads once we got them and offering them delightful customer experiences when they needed it, but through the ups and downs, we also identified several major holes in our sales funnel which were causing our leads to get lost or die.

 A lost/dead lead is a lead that did not convert into a sale and that has been parked in a marketing wasteland.
 They might remain on a generic email marketing list but they are all-too-often stranded without any deliberate strategy for re-engaging them.

-To understand how to increase how we reduced these gaps and began to nurture these lost leads, we need to understand why they happened to begin with.
-Through our learnings, we identified what we call “the Seven Sins of the Sales Process”, read below.
+To understand how we reduced these gaps and began to nurture these lost leads, we need to understand why we lost them at all..
+Through our learnings, we identified what we call “the Seven Sins of the Sales Process”.
+Here’s what they are:.

 Customers don’t always know everything about your product or the industry and are likely to back out of the sales process if they don’t.
 To counteract this, you should make it as easy as possible for them to find the information.
 Unlike an onhand salesman, your website isn’t dynamic when it comes to fielding questions, so preempt the required answers and insert it into your sales media.
 (Brownie points if you do it outside an FAQ page.)